h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ## Task 1: Launch Experiment One: Predict a Car's Price

 As mentioned in the **objective** section, we will use three image models, but running each experiment takes time to run.
-For this reason, all experiments have been built for you and can be found in Driverless AI's **Experiments** section.
+For this reason, all experiments have been built for you and can be found in Driverless AI's **Experiments** section:

 ![image-processing-three-pre-built-experiments](assets/image-processing-three-pre-built-experiments.png)